Did you know?

 Safety – Belgium expand

 Personal security is a core element for the well-being of individuals, and largely reflects the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
-In Belgium, 6.7% of people reported falling victim to assault over the previous 12 months, more than the OECD average of 4.0%.
-There is little difference between men and women in assault rates, at 6.2% for men and 7.0 for women.
+In Belgium, 6.6% of people reported falling victim to assault over the previous 12 months, much more than the OECD average of 3.9%.
+There is little difference between men and women in assault rates, at 6.2% for men and 7.0% for women.

 The homicide rate (the number of murders per 100,000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
-According to the latest OECD data, Belgium’s homicide rate is 1.7, slightly lower than the OECD average of 2.2.
-The homicide rate for men is 2.0 compared with 1.3 for women
+According to the latest OECD data, Belgium’s homicide rate is 1.2, lower than the OECD average of 4.1.
+The homicide rate for men is 1.5 compared with 0.9 for women.

 Fear of crime is another important indicator as it can constrain behaviour, restrict freedom and threaten the foundation of communities.
 Despite a general reduction in assault rates in the past five years, in many OECD countries feelings of security have declined.
-In Belgium, 68% of people feel safe walking alone at night, slightly higher than the OECD average of 67%.
+In Belgium, 63% of people feel safe walking alone at night, lower than the OECD average of 69%.
 While men are at a greater risk of being victims of assaults and violent crimes, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 More ResourcesHow's Life? at a Glance